Research Using Synchrotron Light

 Proteins are the building blocks of all living organisms.
 In the living cell these complex molecules perform countless tasks.
 The precise function a protein performs is directly related to its structure.
 Researchers at the PSI investigate a wide range of proteins, in order to understand their structures and functions, often to lay the foundations for developing new drugs.
 In addition, researchers explore new techniques for determining protein structure – in particular with synchrotron light at the Swiss Light Source (SLS).

-1. December 2009Matter and Material Research Using Synchrotron Light Large Scale Facilities
+1. December 2009Matter and Material Research Using Synchrotron Light Large Research Facilities

 The synchrotron light in the SLS is emitted from electrons, which move at a velocity of almost the speed of light along a circular path with an overall circumference of 288 metres.
 The synchrotron light is emitted tangentially to the trajectory of the electrons, i.e. in the same direction as sparks would fly from a grindstone, or a hammer from the hands of a hammer thrower.